smoluck/SMONSTER_DOC/docs/source/update.rst

 (If you are an owner of SMONSTER V1 or V2, please delete the SMONSTER Folder from your Kits folder Before install)

---- Delete the folder SMONSTER or SMONSTER_V2 in your Modo Content Kits folder (Available from Modo/System/Modo Content folder  *Menu*.
+#.
+Delete the folder SMONSTER or SMONSTER_V2 in your Modo Content Kits folder (Available from Modo/System/Modo Content folder  *Menu*.
---- Open Modo and drag n drop the new LPK file in it.
+#.
+Open Modo and drag n drop the new LPK file in it.
---- Restart Modo.
+#.
+Restart Modo.
---- Now you're ready to go.